montessoriskyeview/school/docs/GOOGLE_BUSINESS_PROFILE_OPTIMIZATION.md

 Did you know that [interesting fact about Montessori education]?

-At Skyeview Montessori Learning Center, we believe [core principle].
+At Montessori Skye View Learning Center, we believe [core principle].
 Our certified teachers guide children through [specific activity/learning method].

 ✨ Benefits for your child:
 • [Benefit 1]